-The CHI St. Joseph Health Lymphedema Management team is committed to using both traditional and innovative techniques to bring the best results in the shortest amount of time.
+The St. Joseph Health Lymphedema Management team is committed to using both traditional and innovative techniques to bring the best results in the shortest amount of time.

 Lymphedema refers to abnormal swelling of a body part, including but not limited to the face, neck, arms, legs, breasts, abdomen and genitalia.
 In the case of lymphedema, swelling is caused by an under-performing lymphatic system.
 The lymphatic system is part of the immune system, and when it is hindered, lymph fluid doesn’t drain well and the fluid build-up leads to swelling.

 Lymphedema is very common in cancer patients and can be a result of cancer or the treatment of cancer.
 One example of this is the removal of, or damage to, the lymph nodes due to surgery, chemotherapy, or radiation treatment.
 Other causes of lymphedema include infection, obesity, venous insufficiency, trauma, as well as recovery from joint replacement and other surgeries.

 Lymphedema is a progressive disease which cannot be cured, but can be managed.
 Lymphedema Management Therapy can help reduce the swelling, aid in prevention of infection, maintain soft tissue integrity, and promote normal mobility of the limb.

 Our certified lymphedema therapists use a non-invasive program known as Complete Decongestive Therapy (CDT) to treat lymphedema.

 - Meticulous skin and nail care

 - Self-care training